 Keeping the brain sane in May

-As nature’s pallet of green gradually reclaims the landscape from the Griz's wintery grip this May.
+As nature’s palette of green gradually reclaims the landscape from the Griz's wintery grip this May.
 It's a sign that ski season is over for now.
 You may be wondering what to do while the snowpack melts and recedes up into the alpine.

 Winter and summer may be the popular times to travel, but that doesn’t mean our quieter shoulder seasons any less of a stunning time to visit.
 Here’re are some ideas for what to do this Spring to stay active and beat the post-ski season blues: